wolle-hamburg/Seafile-Best-Practise/docs/installation/seafile-setup.md

 At least start your Seafile Server again as user 'seafserver' to check it's still working.
 Stop Seafile Server before proceeding to the next step.

-## Systemd service files
+---

+## Enable Seafile Server autostart (systemd)

 For a convenient start of Seafile Server we need some appropriate definition files for the operating system.
-Debian 9 uses systemd as init system, so we create service files for systemd.
+Debian 9/Ubuntu/CentOS use systemd as init system, so we create service files for systemd.
 Create a file ` /etc/systemd/system/seafile.service` with the following contents:
 ```
 [Unit]
 Description=Seafile